eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 [ENTER]
 ```

 ### 1.5.
+Start, stop, and restart the Genesis node

+In this section you will create scripts to start, stop, and restart the genesis node.
+Then, you will execute the scripts in that order, which will keep the genesis node running.

-Start the genesis node
+#### 1.5.1.
+Start the Genesis node

-To start the genesis node:
+To start the genesis node follow the steps below:

 1. Create a `genesis_start.sh` shell script file in the `~/biosboot/genesis/` directory and open the file with your preferred editor (demonstrated with nano editor here):